drts01/presentation--ci-cd-101/slides/003-introduction.md

 <section>
 ## Our Project

-Build a website with a static-site generator.
+Building a website with a static-site generator.

 <aside class="notes">
 * How you can use CI/CD today